hyppenny/DistributedFileSystem/README.md

 First, start the server, the client can assess file and folder on server.

-The implementation is done by many seraching online and disscuing with others.
+The implementation is done by many seraching online and disscuing.